-If you are a student and you are interested in applying as a Reader, Notetaker, or Tutor, you can submit the Student Job Application (.doc) and the Availability Schedule (.xls) to the SSWD office in Lassen Hall, Room 1008, Sacramento State, 6000 J St., Sacramento, CA 95819-6042.
+If you are a student and you are interested in applying as a Reader, Notetaker, Lab Assistant, or Tutor, you can submit the Student Job Application (.doc) and the Availability Schedule (.xls) to the SSWD office in Lassen Hall, Room 1008, Sacramento State, 6000 J St., Sacramento, CA 95819-6042.
 The majority of these positions are student assistant positions for matriculated Sacramento State students in good academic standing who enroll in at least 6 units (4 units for graduate student).
 Please refer to California State University, Sacramento Student Employment Policy.
 Once the completed job application is received, you will only be contacted for an appointment if your skills and qualifications match the needs of those students we are currently serving in our program.
 If you have any questions, please call SSWD office at (916) 278-6955 (Voice) or (916) 278-7239 (TDD).

 SSWD OPEN POSITIONS

 Please continue to check back for updates to this page.

 These and other student positions can also be found on the Career Connections website.

 Service Provider Job Descriptions and Minimum Qualifications:

 Notetakers are responsible for taking notes of lectures, slides/films, group discussions, and other activities in the classroom.
 The notetaker may have to record or type the notes depending on the needs of the student.
 Notetakers must have good listening skills, and be able to comprehend a variety of subject matters in order to take accurate notes.
 Highly legible handwriting is key.